 All young people need to know that drinking racing fuel can easily kill them.
 The same is true of any other product containing methanol.

 Most states permit parents to serve their children alcohol in their home.
 Many also permit those under 21 to consume alcohol for religious, medical, or other specified reasons.
 Tennessee alcohol laws make no such exceptions.

 During National Prohibition, many people died from drinking after shave lotion, hair tonic, and other products containing methanol.
 Even today, skid-row alcoholics sometimes do so because of restrictive alcohol laws or lack of money.
 Perhaps they can’t purchase alcohol before noon on Sunday.
 It’s much easier to get alcohol by shoplift such products than by shoplifting alcoholic beverages.

-Source.
-Fill M., et al. Notes from the Field: Intoxication and Deaths Associated with Ingestion of a Racing Fuel and Carbonated Soft Drink Mixture.
-MMWR Morb Mortal Wkly Rep, 2016, 65, 585-586.
+- Fill M., et al. Notes from the Field: Intoxication and Deaths Associated with Drinking Racing Fuel and Carbonated Soft Drink Mixture.
+MMWR Morb Mortal Wkly Rep, 65, 585-586.

 - Hovda, K., et al. Methanol outbreak in Norway 2002-2004.
 Epidemiology, clinical features and prognostic signs.
 J Intern Med, 258, 181-90.

 - Kruse J. Methanol and ethylene glycol intoxication.
 Crit Care Clin, 28, 661-711.